 HASTINGS, Neb.
-(KSNB) - A Hastings man is charged with misdemeanor motor vehicle homicide for his part in a September car crash which killed two people.
+(KSNB) - A Hastings man stands convicted of motor vehicle homicide for his part in a September car crash which killed two people.

-The accident happened September 19, 2018, at the intersection of Maxon Avenue and J Street near Central Community College.
+The accident happened September 19, 2018 at the intersection of Maxon Avenue and J Street near Central Community College in Hastings.

-The Adams County Sheriff at the time quoted witnesses who said a west-bound vehicle driven by Parker Short, 18, ran a stop sign at that intersection and collided with a north bound vehicle carrying four people.
+The Adams County Sheriff at the time quoted witnesses who said a west-bound vehicle driven by Short ran a stop sign at that intersection and collided with a north bound vehicle carrying four people.
 Two passengers in the second car, Jessica Guerrero, 19, Lexington, and Jose Martinez, 19, Grand Island, died of injuries from the crash.
-The vehicle's driver Isaiah Zapata, 20, Grand Island, and a fourth passenger, Usama Erickson, 18, Grand Island, were also injured.
+The vehicle's driver, Isaiah Zapata, 20, Grand Island, and a fourth passenger, Usama Erickson, 18, Grand Island, were also injured.

-If convicted on both charges, Short could get up to two years in prison and a $2,000 fine.
+Short is scheduled to be sentenced July 8, 2019, and could get up to two years in prison and a $2,000 fine.